 Securing a rental truck, while not as critical to book so far in advance, do become less available during the busy moving season.
 The less time you have to book, the more likely it is that you'll have to take whatever is available, which might mean paying more money or having to take a larger truck than you previously wanted or needed.
 The rental cost plus fuel cost will add to your overall budget.
 Give yourself time to negotiate, too.
 Often you can ask the company for a deal or include extra moving tools such as a dolly or packing blankets, items that are usually rented out for a fee.

+Of course, if you need to move within a short time span, you really have no choice in when you need to leave your home and often times which moving company or rental agent you'll use.
 Just keep in mind that even though time is of the essence, try to get at least three quotes for services so you have some choice.

 2. Try Not to Move During the Summer

+While many of us can't choose when we move, there are ways to ensure that you move at the right time, avoiding the busiest and costliest moving season - the summer months.
 First, if you have to move during the summer, especially for people with children and wish them to finish off the school year before moving, consider booking your move immediately following your child's last day.

 If you have to move in the summer months, particularly in July, August and early September, try to at least book the move for a weekday which is usually less expensive and easier to find available services, this includes truck rentals, too.
-And depending how far you're moving, you may be able to have the company deliver your household goods on a weekday, too.
+And depending on how far you're moving, you may be able to have the company deliver your household goods on a weekday, too.
 Ask your mover about weekend drop fees.

 As previously mentioned, if you do have to move in the summer, try to ensure that you book well in advance.
 If possible, try for at least 8-10 weeks.
 This will allow you some room to negotiate and will also ensure that you have more companies from which to choose.
 Plan early then make sure you follow up with the company, either the mover or rental agency, again at least a month before you move so you know everything is in place.